 Caring for Our Communities

-In response to the urgent needs in our 8 funding communities, the Trustees approved an immediate COVID-19 response that will direct $1 million to the following rapid response funds:
+In response to the urgent needs in our 8 funding communities, the Trustees approved an immediate COVID-19 response to direct $1 million to the following rapid response funds:

 Anne Arundel County & Baltimore City, Maryland

 - United Way of Central Maryland: COVID-19 Community Fund | $92,500

 - The Community Foundation of Anne Arundel County: The Community Crisis Response Fund | $25,000

 - Anne Arundel Medical Center: COVID-19 Community Response Fund | $40,000